chance2021/devopsdaydayup/010-MinikubeGrafanaPrometheusMultipassMonitoring/README.md

 Once the Minikube starts, you can download the **kubectl** from [k8s official website](https://kubernetes.io/docs/tasks/tools/)
 ```
 minikube kubectl
-alias k="kubectl"
 ```
-Then, when you run the command `kubectl get node` or `k get node`, you should see below output:
+Then, when you run the command `kubectl get node`, you should see below output:
 ```
 NAME       STATUS   ROLES           AGE     VERSION
 minikube   Ready    control-plane   4m37s   v1.25.3
 ```
-### 2. Enable Minikube Dashboard
+#### 2. Enable Minikube Dashboard
 You can also enable your **Minikube dashboard** by running below command:
 ```
 minikube dashboard
 ```
-You should see a Kuberentes Dashboard page pop out in your browser immediately.
+A Kuberentes Dashboard will pop out in your browser immediately.
 You can explore all Minikube resources in this UI website.

-### 3. Install Helm v3.x
+#### 3. Install Helm v3.x
 Run the following commands to install **Helm v3.x**:
 > ref: https://helm.sh/docs/intro/install/
 ```